Marval13/NDSnake/Readme.md

  * You don't even had to count how many apples you get: the game does it for you, and gives you a score based on the level (like "Snake" on Nokia3210)
  * The snake is green and apples are red.
 Colors!
  * You can choose how fast the snake shall move
+ * It runs on a NintendoDS and NintendoDS Lite.
+Play everywhere!
  * If you hate it, here is the source, improve it!